Effective: January 1, 2020

 Our Site may place session and persistent cookies on your device.
 Whereas the difference between a first party and third party cookie relates to the party controlling the initial placement of the cookie on your device, the difference between a session and a persistent cookie relates to the length of time the cookie lasts.
 Session cookies are cookies that typically last for as long as you are using your browser, also known as a browser session.
 When you end your browser session, the cookie expires.
 Persistent cookies, as the name implies, are persistent and will last after you close your browser.
 This allows for quicker and often more convenient access to our Site among other functionality.

-Vision Critical’s Sparq platform sets a number of cookies in order to function properly and to facilitate au-thentication, remember preferences, and maintain sessions.
+Vision Critical’s Sparq platform sets a number of cookies in order to function properly and to facilitate authentication, remember preferences, and maintain sessions.
 Vision Critical clients who use the Sparq platform, their community members, and Vision Critical’s own community members will receive these cookies when interacting with the platform.
 Generally, users and community members may not opt-out of these cookies directly, and we recommend that they do not delete or block these cookies to ensure a proper user experience.
-Most of these cookies are proprietary, although a small number are generated by third parties including Google Analytics and Dynatrace.
-These third party Sparq cookies help Vision Critical measure how users and panelists interact with the platform, and do not store any personal information.
+Most of these cookies are proprietary, although a small number are generated by third parties.
+For more information on Sparq cookies, please see the help article located here.

 Linking of Cookie data with other data